moroz/hatarake/app/views/pages/tos.en.html.md

      c. informations and materials downloaded, published on the Service Provider's Website or transferred through the Internet by the Users and Service Recipients,

-     d. the loss of the Users' or Service Providers' data caused by outer conditions (eg. hardware malfunction) or other circumstances independent from the Service Provider (actions of third parties,)
+     d. the loss of the Users' or Service Providers' data caused by outer conditions (e.g. hardware malfunction) or other circumstances independent from the Service Provider (actions of third parties,)

-     e. any damage caused by the interruption of Services due to circumstances the Service Provider is not responsible for (##siła wyzsza##, actions and ##zaniechania## of third parties, etc.,)
+     e. any damage caused by the interruption of Services due to circumstances the Service Provider is not responsible for (*force majeure*, actions and omissions of third parties, etc.,)

      f. the submission of incorrect or incomplete data or information by the Users or Service Recipients, including submitting them during registration,